Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Phase separation in O(grad 4) theory

 \subsubsection{Interface profiles}

 In the following, we will need to know the density profile $\rho(x)$ of a flat interface at stationarity.
-To obtain this, we start from the requirement $J(x) = 0$.
-Changing variables from $x$ to $\rho$, we define the function $w(\rho)\coloneqq(\partial_x\rho)^2$, which obeys:
+To obtain this, we start from the requirement $J(x) = -\partial_x\mu = 0$.
+Changing variables from $x$ to $\rho$, we define the function $w(\rho)\coloneqq(\partial_x\rho)^2$, which from differentiation of Eq.~\eqref{eq:non-loc-mu} obeys:

-This \emph{interface equation} is a linear, second-order, inhomogeneous ODE for $w(\rho)$.
-It can be solved by providing two initial conditions, for example Dirichlet conditions at the binodal densities, $w(\rhoV)=w(\rhoL)=0$.
+This \emph{interface equation} is a linear, second-order, inhomogeneous ordinary differential equation for $w(\rho)$.
+It can be solved by providing two initial conditions, for example, Dirichlet conditions at the binodal densities, $w(\rhoV)=w(\rhoL)=0$.
 For a general $\ofour$ theory, the solution must be sought numerically; however, in certain cases such as that with constant coefficients, the solution can be found analytically (see Eq.~\eqref{eq:w_constcoeff} below).
 We further show in App.~\ref{app:ofour} that interfaces in $\ofour$ theory are always monotonic.